Updated: Jul 23, 2019

 Almost Nothing is Hard & Fast – Or Forever

-Conventional health fails to allow for all of the variable and individual differences that effect our nutritional needs.
-Quite bluntly, if you’re not ready to take personal accountability for your health and nutritional needs, the simplicity I’ve presented here likely won’t work for you.
+Conventional health fails to allow for all of the variables and individual differences that effect our nutritional needs.
+It also is intolerant to new discoveries.